Isiah-Z-Montalvo/Zephyr-Card-Price-Scraper/README.md

 # Zephyr-Card-Price-Scraper
-Script to scrape card prices from tcgplayer.
+Script to scrape card prices from Troll and Toad.